 - Unsalted Butter - The butter must be softened, but not too warm.
 For best results, I like to take my butter out of the fridge about an hour before I start making the buttercream.

-- Vanilla Extract - This is main flavor you're adding to the buttercream, so it's best to use pure extract or vanilla bean paste.
+- Vanilla Extract - This is the main flavor you're adding to the buttercream, so it's best to use pure extract or vanilla bean paste.
 Or if you want to go all out you can use an actual vanilla pod.

 - Salt - A pinch of salt brings out flavor and enhances sweetness, so it's key to give this recipe a full flavor.